troglobyte-coder/learning_module/README.md

 ## overview

-The learning module is a list of solutions for teaching new programmers how to write code in a programming language, in this case, it's written in `X`, it also includes notes throughout the project to give further information.
+The learning module is a tool to help you learn with a hands-on approach to coding, in this case, it's written in `X`, it also includes notes throughout the project to give further information.

 If you wanna learn some other language or add more languages to your list then look around